Learn more about the three types of food safety hazards, how to prevent them, and the most significant cases related to them.

 - Water activity or Moisture level

 Depending on the presence of these factors, the surviving microbiological hazards may vary.
-Some dangerous pathogens such as the Clostridium botulinum, which is known for its potency to kill consumers, can only survive in conditions without oxygen and low acidity such as in canned goods.
+Some dangerous pathogens, such as Clostridium botulinum, known for its potency to kill consumers, can only survive in conditions without oxygen and low acidity, such as in canned goods.

 Common sources of biological hazards